abhishek-archlinux/AnimeWatch/README.md

 You can fetch fanart and posters from TVDB website.
 If proper match is not found then you can directly go to the website using inbuilt browser.
 In the inbuilt browser right click has been tweaked, so that when when you find relevant url of fanart ,poster or anime; you can directly right click on the option to save it as fanart or poster or find anime info.
 In the same way you can find Episode Names or thumbnails of the anime.
 If you are in Music section then you can use the inbuilt browser to get artist information and poster directly from Last.fm, if default perfect match is not found.

 User can make as many playlists as possible.
-It is possible to merge various playlists and you can create playlist of both audio and video.
+It is possible to merge various playlists.
+Users can combine local audio, local video and external url into the playlist.

 ## Thumbnail Mode
 ######[Index](#index)